-Panel A of Table 2 presents the main coefficients obtained from estimating Equation 2.
-The outcome variable in each column reflects the share of the population identifying with different religious affiliations.
-The results show that Pentecostal Evangelicals are the only group whose affiliation increases as SIL exposure rises.
-Specifically, the estimates suggest that an increase in SIL exposure from 0 to 1 would lead to a 10.6 p.p. increase in the share of the Pentecostal population.
-However, increasing SIL exposure from 0 to 1 represents an out-of-sample shift, as shown in Table A4 in the Appendix.
-When SIL exposure increases by two standard deviations, the share of Pentecostals rises by 1.3 p.p.
-This change corresponds to a 16% increase relative to the mean share of Pentecostals during 1980-2010.
+Table 2 reports the main coefficients from estimating Equation 2.
+The outcome variable in each column represents the share of the population identifying with different religious affiliations.
+The results indicate that Pentecostal evangelicals are the only group whose affiliation increases with higher SIL exposure.
+Specifically, estimates suggest that an increase in SIL exposure from 0 to 1 would lead to a 11.0 p.p. increase in the share of the Pentecostal population.
+However, increasing SIL exposure from 0 to 1 represents an out-of-sample shift, as shown in Table A3 in the Appendix.
+When SIL exposure increases by two standard deviations, the share of Pentecostals rises by 1.8 p.p.
+This change corresponds to a 19.5% increase relative to the mean share of Pentecostals during 1980-2010.

-Results from columns 2 to 4, in panels A and B of Table 2, indicate that the exposure to SIL did not convert one specific religious affiliation into Pentecostal Evangelical.
-The negative coefficients from columns 2 to 4 can be interpreted as a substitution effect from these other religious affiliations towards Pentecostal Evangelicals.
-Regarding Evangelicals who are not Pentecostals, while they also view the Bible as central in their religion, SIL exposure did not increase its affiliations.
+The negative coefficients in columns 2 to 4 of Table 2, indicate that the exposure to SIL did not convert one specific religious affiliation into Pentecostal evangelical.
+Instead, they indicate a broader substitution effect, with adherents of different religious affiliations shifting toward Pentecostalism.
+Regarding evangelicals who are not Pentecostals, while they also view the Bible as central in their religion, SIL exposure did not increase its affiliations.
 A possible explanation for this finding is the Pentecostal's entrepreneurial approach in Brazil, which allows for easy establishment of churches without strict regulations, unlike traditional denominations such as Methodists.